boggesstristyn/bootcamp-project/README.md

 - Austin Housing Market Analysis Data by Zip Code CSV: https://data.austintexas.gov/Housing-and-Real-Estate/2014-Housing-Market-Analysis-Data-by-Zip-Code/hcnj-rei3
 - City of Austin Housing and Planning Anti-Displacement Data CSV: https://data.austintexas.gov/Housing-and-Real-Estate/Project-Connect-Anti-Displacement-Dashboard-Data-2/e2tx-ut3v*

+## Machine Learning Model

+### Preliminary Data Preprocessing
+- Encoded "VULNERABLE Pop" column to use as dependent variable.
+- Encoded "GENTRIFICATION Typology", "DEMOGRAPHIC Change", "HOUSING_MARKET", "DISPLACEMENT RISK" columns to use as independent variables.
+- Segmented "VULNERABLE Pop" column for use as the target (dependent) variable and removed it from the DataFrame.
+- Standardized X_train and X_test datasets using StandardScaler.

+### Preliminary feature engineering and preliminary feature selection, including the decision-making process
+- We decided to use the "VULNERABLE Pop" column as our dependent variable as it provides a simple Boolean output we can model with our Logistic Regression model.
+- Upon testing our Random Forest model, we were able to produce a feature importance list using the feature_importances_ function.
+This list will help us determine which features to remove in order to avoid overfitting our model.
+- If we had more time, we would perform an outlier analysis for each of our 37 features in order to determine if further preprocessing is needed.

+### Description of how data was split into training and testing sets
+- Data was split using train_test_split before standardizing the data.
+We will be using the same standardized training and testing sets for both of our models in order to compare the performance of the models on an equal basis.

+### Explanation of model choice, including limitations and benefits
+#### Logistic Regression Model
+- We chose a simple Logistic Regression since our "VULNERABLE Pop" dependent variable provides a simple Boolean output that could be accurately modeled through logistic regression.
+- A benefit of starting our analysis with a logistic regression is that it will serve as a basic benchmark to test the performance of additional models and optimization options.
+- The main current limitation of our both our models is it seems the models are re-creating the classifier that created the "VULNERABLE Pop" column.
+This is supported by a correlation analysis of our full DataFrame which shows none of our features are perfectly correlated to our dependent variable.
+As a result, our model is currently producing 100% accuracy results.

+#### Random Forest Model
+- We chose a basic Random Forest classifier as ensemble models are capable of handling datasets with many features.
+Our training dataset contains approximately 37 features across over 2200 rows.
+- A benefit to testing a Random Forest model is it allows us to determine a feature importance list from which can be used to inform the feature reduction process.
+- This model is also currently producing 100% accuracy results.

 ## Dashboard

 #### As our data contains latitude, longitude, and Census Tract identifiers, we want to utilize a map as the main component of our dashboard.
 The map will allow the user to select a Census Tract area from the map, where then summary demographic metrics and crime statistics for the selected Census Tract will be displayed under the map.